 What Fall Foods Your Dog Can and Can’t Eat

 Fall is finally here and with it comes pumpkin spice lattes, fresh cinnamon donuts, and piles of auburn leaves for dogs to jump in.
 Sharing delicious fall treats is a great way to celebrate the season with your dog, but only when done safely.
 We’ve done the research so that you don’t have to worry!

 Fall Foods That Dogs Can Eat

 Pumpkin – There’s nothing more fall-esque than pumpkin, and pumpkin is great for dogs!
-Full of fiber for digestive health and an excellent source of Vitamin A, beta-carotene, potassium, and iron, pumpkins will keep your dog’s tail wagging all season long.
+Full of fiber for digestive health and an excellent source of Vitamin A, beta-carotene, potassium, and iron, pumpkin will keep your dog’s tail wagging all season long.
 That’s why we use it in our nutritious, crunchy pumpkin biscuits!

 Sweet potatoes/yams – Sweet potatoes might be small in size, but they are mighty in health benefits for dogs.
 High in fiber and rich in anti-inflammatory nutrients, sweet potatoes also provide dogs with Vitamin A, Vitamin C, Manganese, Copper, B Vitamins, Potassium, and Beta Carotene.
 Long story short — dogs can (and should) eat sweet potatoes!

 Natural peanut butter – Peanut butter is not only fun to give your dog by freezing in toys or putting on their roof of their mouth – it can also help keep their coat shiny.
 High in protein, amino acids, calcium, phosphorus, and niacin, peanut butter can keep your dog entertained and healthy for a long time!